appfirst/correlate/README.md

 #### Installation
 1. Clone or download & unzip this repository.
 3. `cd` into `correlate` and run `bower install`.
 This will install all components listed in `bower.json` into the `lib/` directory.
-4. `cd` into `static` and build all JavasSript components by running the command `sh static/buildjs.sh`.
+4. `cd` into `static` and build all JavaScript components by running the command `sh static/buildjs.sh`.
 This will create a file called `main.built.js` in the `static/` directory.
 5. Enter your appfirst username and API key into `settings.py`.
 (You can find your API key on your account page: https://pod3.appfirst.com/admin/account)
 6. Start the local server by running `python server.py`